 If you fail to file a valid response to the complaint, all allegations within it will be considered true, and the court will enter a default against you.
 Once default is entered, it is difficult to stop the foreclosure process.
 This is why it is critical that you seek the services of a knowledgeable foreclosure attorney who can review your case and assert any defenses or legal claims on your behalf to try and stop the foreclosure.

-What are the Common Defenses to Foreclosure?
+What are the Common Defenses to Foreclosure in Florida?

 - Foreclosure filing based on false or inaccurate information